 Note Reading Level 3 QUIZ!

-Instructions: Answer the 18 questions (plus 2 bonus questions) using the form at the bottom of the page.
+Instructions: Answer the 18 questions (plus 2 bonus questions).

 1) Which of the following instruments. answer a,b,c or d, does NOT typically play music in the treble clef?